 Antibacterial Sand: Antibacterial sand infill will help prevent and fight bacteria growth on the surface.
 Also, antibacterial sand's granules have a plastic-like coating making it non-abrasive and ideal for recreation and pets.

 Full Pet Turf System

 With our full pet turf system, you get both the antibacterial sand and turf deodorizer from above but also there is a layer of drainage beneath the surface to ventilate and accelerate drainage.
 This 1 in. grid creates an air void between the synthetic grass and the ground to ensure that the entire space is being flushed out during cleanings to prevent odor and bacteria growth.
 This is most often used in backyards and spaces that are consistently used as an area for pets to use the restroom.
 Without adequate drainage and consistent sanitizing, artificial grass that's being inhabited by dogs won't last.

 Pet Relief Area

-This area is designed to be used for pet relief only, and it's usually up to 50 feet in size and is completely washable.
-Cleaning in this area is fully automatic with a chlorine-enabled wash system.
+This area is designed to be used for pet relief only, is usually up to 50 feet in size, and is completely washable.
+Cleaning in this space is fully automatic with a chlorine-enabled wash system.
 Relief objects, such as a fake fire hydrant, will help minimize water use because the area will be much smaller.
 This system is the most hygienic way to keep your backyard clean, however, it requires some training to get your dog used to only using this space to use the restroom.

-And there you have it, our products that work best for pet-friendly turf fresh and like new for longer!
-As always, request an estimate to start your project with us today!
+And there you have it, our recommendations to keep your pet-friendly turf fresh and like new for longer!
+As always, request an estimate below to start your project with us today!